trebloc/angular-ui-router-lab/README.md

     }]);
     ```

-1. Inject `WineService` into your `WinesShowCtrl`, and use the `WineService` object to find just the wine you want to display, instead of using `ALL_WINES`.
+1. Inject `WineService` into your `WinesShowController`, and use the `WineService` object to find just the wine you want to display, instead of using `ALL_WINES`.

 ### Stretch: Prettify || More Routing
 Go crazy.
 Use Bootstrap to make a fancy index and show page, listing out all the wine info, and showing an image for each of them.